Turbo Router

 <meta name="turbo-visit-control" content="reload" />

-<meta name="turbo-visit-control" content="disable" />Disable for Specific Links
+</head>Disable for Specific Links

-By default, all internal HTML links will be routed using PJAX, but you can disable this by marking links or their parent container with data-turbo="false".
+When the turbo router is enabled, all internal HTML links will be routed using PJAX, but you can disable this by marking links or their parent container with data-turbo="false".
 Links that are disabled are handled normally by the browser.

 <a href="/" data-turbo="false">Disabled</a>You may re-enable when an ancestor has disabled: